Budgeting Debt

 Joint Account Holders

-If you have any loans or credit card debt with a joint owner, co-signer or co-borrower, they will be held responsible for the debt after your debt.
-Personal loans and credit card debt with a joint account holder will not become the estate’s debt.
+If you have any loans or credit card debt with a joint owner, co-signer or co-applicant, they will be held responsible for the debt after your debt.
+Personal installment loans and credit card debt with a joint account holder will not become the estate’s debt.
 The joint account holder or co-signer will take on the remainder of the balance.

 Credit Card Debt